AztecProtocol/aztec-packages/yellow-paper/docs/public-vm/avm-circuit.md

 ### AVM public input columns
 The `AvmPublicInputs` structure is represented in the VM trace via the following public input columns:
-1. `initialEnvironment` has a dedicated column and is used to initialize the initial call's `ExecutionEnvironment` and `MachineState`
+1. `initialEnvironment` has a dedicated column and is used to initialize the initial call's `AvmContext.ExecutionEnvironment` and `AvmContext.MachineState`
 1. `calldata` has its own dedicated public input column
 1. `sideEffects: AvmSideEffects`
     - This represents the final `AccruedSubstate` of the initial message call